Coconut oil is extracted from the white flesh of mature coconuts harvested from coconut palm trees (Coco nucifera).

 But first, a reminder that your brain is nearly 60% fat.
 And recent research has shown that fatty acids are among the most crucial molecules for the fully optimized brain.[x]

-Essential fatty acids are required for maintenance of peak brain health.
+Essential fatty acids are required for maintenance for peak brain health.
 But cannot be synthesized in your body.
 And must be obtained from your diet.

 Coconut oil is composed of up to 60% medium chain fatty acids (MCFAs), with caprylic and capric acid compromising 21% of these MCTs in virgin coconut oil.[xi]

-MCTs are converted to ketones in your liver which are then used as an alternative fuel supply for mitochondria in your brain.
+MCTs are converted to ketones in your liver which are then used as an alternative fuel supply created by mitochondrial ATP synthesis.

 Coconut oil is also anti-ulcer, anti-fungal, helps burn belly fat, heals wounds, is anti-inflammatory, helps reduce oxidative stress to boost testosterone, reduces a swollen prostate, improves LDL to HDL ratio, improves bone health and can be used as a sunscreen.[xiii]